On Bayes Risk Lower Bounds: Abstract

 \section{Abstract}

-This paper provides a general technique to lower bound the Bayes risk for arbitrary loss functions and prior distributions in the standard abstract decision theoretic setting.
-A lower bound on the Bayes risk not only serves as a lower bound on the minimax risk but also characterizes the fundamental limitations of the statistical difficulty of a decision problem under a given prior.
-Our bounds are based on the notion of $f$-informativity~\citep{Csiszar:72} of the underlying class of probability measures and the prior.
-Application of our bounds requires upper bounds on the $f$-informativity and we derive new upper bounds on $f$-informativity for a class of $f$ functions which lead to tight Bayes risk lower bounds.
+This paper provides a general technique for lower bounding the Bayes risk of statistical estimation, applicable to arbitrary loss functions and arbitrary prior distributions.
+A lower bound on the Bayes risk not only serves as a lower bound on the minimax risk, but also characterizes the fundamental limit of any estimator given the prior knowledge.
+Our bounds are based on the notion of $f$-informativity~\citep{Csiszar:72}, which is a function of the underlying class of probability measures and the prior.
+Application of our bounds requires upper bounds on the $f$-informativity, thus we derive new upper bounds on $f$-informativity which often lead to tight Bayes risk lower bounds.
 Our technique leads to generalizations of a variety of classical minimax bounds (e.g., generalized Fano's inequality).
-Using our Bayes risk lower bound, we provide a succinct proof to the main result of \cite{Sourav14LS}: for estimating mean of a Gaussian random vector under convex constraint, least squares estimator is always admissible up to a constant.
+Our Bayes risk lower bounds can be directly applied to several concrete estimation problems, including Gaussian location models, generalized linear models, and principal component analysis for spiked covariance models.
+To further demonstrate the applications of our Bayes risk lower bounds to machine learning problems, we present two new theoretical results: (1) a precise characterization of the minimax risk of learning spherical Gaussian mixture models under the smoothed analysis framework, and (2) lower bounds for the Bayes risk under a natural prior for both the prediction and estimation errors for high-dimensional sparse linear regression under an improper learning setting.